LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 where again we can make the comparisons to the traditional normal distribution. $$\kappa$$ works similar to inverse variance, and instead of asking how similar a vector is to the mean by finding the absolute norm squared we asked $$\vert\vert \vec{x} - \vec{\mu}\vert\vert^2$$ we ask this through cosine similarity or simply the dot product $$\vec{\mu} \cdot \vec{x}$$.
 We just get something weird in the normalisation constant because of the form of our distribution.

-## Reparameterisation Trick on with the von Mises-Fisher
+## Reparameterisation Trick with the von Mises-Fisher distribution

 This is all great, well and good now instead of learning a mean vector and standard deviation vector as intermediates in our VAEs latent distributions, we can learn the mean direction vector and $$\kappa$$!
 However, standard VAEs rely quite heavily on the [_reparameterisation trick_](https://en.wikipedia.org/wiki/Reparameterization_trick) which allows us to "inject" the stochasticity of sampling into the training procedure.